danieljfarrell/FVM/_sources/implementation_advection_diffusion.txt

 	def _dirichlet_boundary_condition_vector_elements_right(self):
 		...

-Again, these method should return *index-values* pairs, but because the are element of a vector the index is simply a number, not a tuple as with the matrix elements.
+Again, these method should return *index-values* pairs.

 The :code:`Model` class also include some convenience function for checking the value of the Peclet number and the CFL conditions which can be called via,